allanabailey/code-quiz-p1/README.md

 * Improve my knowledge of different coding languages by devising the questions.
 * Improve my understanding of JavaScript by using text input comparison, hidden divs to store data and question/answer arrays, all of which are new methods to me.

+## Users
+Users would visit the site to:
+* Test their knowledge of different coding languages.
+* Try to improve their knowledge and score for each quiz – add a competitive take on learning coding.
+* Learn new facts about the different programming languages, perhaps by looking into or researching the correct answers when they get it wrong.

 ### User Stories
+* As a user who has recently started learning programming, I would like to test my current knowledge and see if I can improve.
+* As a new developer, I would like to see if I can improve my score each time until I am sure I know all of the answers by learning new facts.
+* As a user who hasn’t coded for a long time, I would like to be able to revisit this quiz as a refresher.
+* As a user who is completely new to coding, I would like to see questions I hadn’t thought of before so that I can go away and research the programming language in a broader context.

 Planning and Wireframes / Mockups